 Travertine looks modern when blended with current flooring patterns.
-For old dull looking travertine tile you can give it a new look, hire a professional cleaner, and re-grouting it.
-The homeowners with an artistic look will definitely enjoy this great heat conductor floor tiles.
+For old dull-looking travertine tile, you can give it a new look, hire a professional cleaner, and re-grouting it.
+The homeowners with an artistic look will definitely enjoy these great heat conductor floor tiles.
 If installed with a heating system, they heat up the room very quickly and efficiently.

 How Durable Is Travertine Flooring?